Smile-SA/rating-operator/documentation/CONFIGURE.md

   auth: "true"

   # The "adminToken" string configure the application security key
-  # It is used for administrator requests to the rating-api and as a secret key for session encoding
+  # It is used for administrator requests to the rating-operator-api and as a secret key for session encoding
   token:
     admin: thisisadmintoken